primaza/primaza/docs/entities/servicecatalog.md

 ### Creation

 When a Cluster Environment is created, Primaza ensures a Service Catalog exists for its environment.
-The Service Catalog thus created is then been pushed to all the application namespaces of the Cluster Environment where permission is granted.
+The Service Catalog thus created is then been pushed to all the application namespaces of matching Cluster Environment where permission is granted.

 ### Deletion